piotre10/Perch/README.md

 # Perch

-It's project where I create AI to evaluate checkers positions.
+It's project where I create AI to play checkers and also maybe other games in future.
+Pending (at least partial) rewrite as I want to return to this project after some time.

 ### Position.py